yugabyte/platform-go-client/docs/PrevYBSoftwareConfig.md

 NewPrevYBSoftwareConfigWithDefaults instantiates a new PrevYBSoftwareConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAllTserversUpgradedToYsqlMajorVersion

+`func (o *PrevYBSoftwareConfig) GetAllTserversUpgradedToYsqlMajorVersion() bool`

+GetAllTserversUpgradedToYsqlMajorVersion returns the AllTserversUpgradedToYsqlMajorVersion field if non-nil, zero value otherwise.

+### GetAllTserversUpgradedToYsqlMajorVersionOk

+`func (o *PrevYBSoftwareConfig) GetAllTserversUpgradedToYsqlMajorVersionOk() (*bool, bool)`

+GetAllTserversUpgradedToYsqlMajorVersionOk returns a tuple with the AllTserversUpgradedToYsqlMajorVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllTserversUpgradedToYsqlMajorVersion

+`func (o *PrevYBSoftwareConfig) SetAllTserversUpgradedToYsqlMajorVersion(v bool)`

+SetAllTserversUpgradedToYsqlMajorVersion sets AllTserversUpgradedToYsqlMajorVersion field to given value.

+### HasAllTserversUpgradedToYsqlMajorVersion

+`func (o *PrevYBSoftwareConfig) HasAllTserversUpgradedToYsqlMajorVersion() bool`

+HasAllTserversUpgradedToYsqlMajorVersion returns a boolean if a field has been set.

 ### GetAutoFlagConfigVersion